klundberg/klundberg.github.io/_posts/2015-07-28-Swift-2-and-@available-properties.md

 ---
 title: Swift 2 and @available properties
-description: When the @available annotation in swift 2 won't help you.
+description: How the @available annotation in swift 2 may get in your way.
 tags: Swift
 category: programming
 ---